By Linda Ly

 For large vegetable garden areas, attach a soaker hose to a timer to deliver a steady stream of water straight to plant roots.
 Cover the area with mulch, and the water will stay right where you want it – with the plants.
 You can also deliver water right to the roots of individual plants by directing the spray of your watering nozzle toward the base of the plant.
 Both techniques conserve water and avoid waste.

 If your goal is to use less water each week while drought gardening, skip the containers and plant drought tolerant vegetables directly into the ground.
 The soil in limited, above-ground spaces is more prone to evaporation and thus requires more water than the garden soil beneath your feet.
+Be sure to check your local laws and ordinances to understand water restrictions before watering during a drought.

 With the right plants, proper tools and solid planting strategies, even a long, hot summer can result in a successful harvest.